gabminamedez/dlsu-usap/README.md

 # dlsu-usap
-This is a one-on-one Java chat application that allows clients to send and receive messages and files through a server.
+This is a Java chat application that allows clients to send and receive messages and files through a server.
+Socket programming was implemented in this project for it to work.

 ### Authors: Gabriel Minamedez, Carlo Santos